Kartapuce/kartapuce.github.io/_protocols/authentication.md

 **Note:** A lot of authentication schemes (protocols) exist for authentication.
 Some of them rely on direct transmission of the secret, while others use a challenge – response pattern.
 An authentication scheme (protocol) may allow for several authentication means.
 For example, Kerberos may work with both symmetric or asymmetric cryptography.
 Depending on the protocol, the authentication may be performed at a different OSI layer (application layer for basic authentication, transport layer for TLS, datalink layer for Radius 802.1X).
 {: .notice--warning}

-## « What I know » :zipper_mouth_face:
+## Type 1: « What I know » :zipper_mouth_face:

 Something than I can remember.
 The easiest example is the password.
 An API Key may also be used, but it is stored in a safe when its size is too long to remember.

-## « Who I am » :eyes:

-A biometric parameter: a shared measurement (the position of points on a fingerprint or a face, the modulation of a voice…).
-But it is less secure than a password since it is publicly available to anyone, and it is not revokable.
+While it is by far the most common type of authentication, it is also considered as the weakest (weak passwords, reused on several applications...).

-## « What I have » :iphone:
+## Type 2: « What I have » :iphone:

 A lot of different technologies already exist:
 - **TOTP (Time-Based OTP)**: nonce incremented every 30 seconds (Google Authenticator)